yt-dlp/yt-dlp/README.md

     --no-write-thumbnail             Do not write thumbnail image to disk (default)
-    --write-all-thumbnails           Write all thumbnail image formats to disk --list-thumbnails                Simulate and list all available thumbnail formats
+    --write-all-thumbnails           Write all thumbnail image formats to disk --list-thumbnails                List available thumbnails of each video.
+                                     Simulate unless --no-simulate is used

 ## Internet Shortcut Options:
     --write-link                     Write an internet shortcut file, depending